 Nick’s volunteer activities have included the Classroom Law Project High School Mock Trial Competition, Toys for Tots, the American Mock Trial Association, and the New Lawyers Division of the Oregon State Bar.

-Nick and his wife have three and seven year old sons.
+Nick and his wife have two sons.
 Nick enjoys just about anything outdoors, including boating, camping, and fly-fishing.
 When he isn’t doing one of those things, you’ll probably find him designing and building furniture in his shop.

 “Product Hacking, Cyber Security for Products, and the Internet of Things”